redlibrarian/redlibrarian.github.io/_posts/2020-05-25-social-assumptions-in-intellectual-freedom.markdown

 But there is a *particular* set of assumptions that I want to challenge here.
-I have talked a lot about the democratic discourse, so there's no point rehashing that argument here.
+I have talked a lot about the democratic discourse, so there's no point rehashing that argument.
 Rather, what I want to focus on is the self-determining individualistic social ontology that Schrader - and most liberal defenders of IF - take for granted.
 Schrader writes that the Supreme Court of Canada "provides insights into three key principles